Chapter 8:

 “But…”

-“I know the Divine Finnardi frowns upon prostitution,” Tiana mused.
+“Yes, the Divine Finnardi frowns upon prostitution,” Tiana mused.
 “But we’re not Finnardians, are we?”
 A mirthless cackle punctuated her speech.
 “I’ll have you know the noble warriors of Mercy spared no coins to join me in bed, or the back alleyway for that matter.”

-Unable to restrain himself, Zaile snorted.
+Unable to restrain himself, Zaile chuckled.

 The clouds had veiled the moon when Zaile sighted Sahjax, the prison he had called home.
 After spending a full day out in the vast wilderness, unmolested by Freaks, the mere thought of entering the cage sent spiders scuttling under his skin.
 Yet, behind the Finnardian enchantment that would reduce him to dust, was Ruan.
 Zaile stopped, turned around and gave one longing look to the horizon.
 It was then he realised that he would never be free of this place.

-“Detours,” Tiana shrugged.
+“Detour,” said Tiana.
 “When did you guys get here?”

 “Paid?”
 Zaile interrupted.

 “I remember you,” Tiana sneered.
-“I have yet to properly thank you for helping my son into inner circle, Lord Peacekeeper.”
+“I have yet to properly thank you for helping my son into the inner circle, Lord Peacekeeper.”

 Tiana scowled when Quinton appeared to not hear her.
 He waved over two blue collars and pointed to Ferric and Kannu.
 The Acolytes looked at each other, confused.